Chia-Network/bls-signatures/SPEC.md

 # BLS parameter, used to generate other parameters
 x = -0xd201000000010000

-# 381 bit prime defining the field Fq.
+# 381 bit prime defining the field Fq. q = (x - 1)2 ((x4 - x2 + 1) / 3) + x
 q = 0x1a0111ea397fe69a4b1ba7b6434bacd764774b84f38512bf6730d2a0f6b0f6241eabfffeb153ffffb9feffffffffaaab

-# Elliptic curve, G1 elements are points on this curve, with coordinates in Fq, that have order r.
+# Elliptic curve, G1 is the r-order subgroup of points on this curve
 E: y^2 = x^3 + 4

-# Twist of E, G2 elements are points on this curve, with coordinates in Fq^2, that have order r.
+# Twist of E, x and y are elements of Fq^2.
+G2 is the r-order subgroup of points this curve
 "E'": y^2 = x^3 + 4(i+1)

 # Generator for G1, consisting of x and y coordinates